-[See Immunization on page 67.]
+[See Immunization.]

 Diabetes

 In accordance with a student's individual health plan for management of diabetes, a student with diabetes will be permitted to possess and use monitoring and treatment supplies and equipment while at school or at a school-related activity.
 See the school nurse or principal for information.
 [See policy FFAF(LEGAL) for more information.]